zsparal/api-documentation/source/reference/v2/profiles-api/enable-voucher-issuer.rst

         .. type:: object

-      - An object with several URL objects relevant to the meal voucher issuer.
+      - An object with several URL objects relevant to the voucher issuer.
 Every URL object will contain an ``href`` and a ``type`` field.

         .. list-table::